rwilson504/Blogger/Isolate-Boostrap-CSS-PCF/isolate-bootstrap-css-for-pcf.md

 First let's download the disto for the version of Bootstrap we are using.
 You can find the download file by going to the [All Versions](https://getbootstrap.com/docs/versions/) page.

-Pick the version you are going to utilize in your PCF component and click on the link to download the compiled source.
+Pick the version you are going to utilize in your PCF component and click on the link to download the distro.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc1NTQxNTcwOV19
+eyJoaXN0b3J5IjpbMzUyOTM0NzYwXX0=
 -->